 Maria Alche’s “Immersed Family” is another woman’s drama, here about a woman in her mid-50s whose life is turned upside down by the death of her sister.
 It is lead produced by Pasto Cine’s Barbara Francisco, co-producer of Santiago Mitre’s “The Student,” and co-produced by Brazil’s Bubbles Project.

-Brazilian Leandro Lara’s “Rodantes” turns on three characters – a Haitian widower, an adolescent, a girl from Sao Paulo – in a process of transformation.
+Brazilian Leandro Lara’s “Rodantes” turns on three characters – a Haitian widower, an adolescent, a girl from Sao Paulo – all in a process of transformation.

 The second feature of Colombia’s Nicolas Buenaventura (“La Deuda”), but financed mostly out of France, “Kairos” is a bank heist thriller, in which a laid-off employee seizes the moment to get his own back on the bank that has sacked him.
 Audiences will surely be on his side.